Other

 same old things continued as before.

-aware of the problem, and which are causing a great deal of public harm,
+addressed and made aware of the problem, and which are causing a great

-harm that has reached many members of my own family, should be addressed
+deal of public harm, harm that has reached many members of my own

-in a much more public and a much more decided manner.
+family, should be addressed in a much more public and a much more

-at least some have become more generally distributed and read by
+time at least some have become more generally distributed and read by

 concerned members and parents within the SDA community across the